First, some context

 An exquisite corpse is a collaborative drawing made up of three sections.
 Each section is drawn by a different artist who can’t see the other sections.
 The results are sometimes strange but always entertaining.
-I decided to make a web app to make drawing exquisite corpses with friends (and strangers 🤠) easier and more fun!
+My challenge was to update this old-school game for the remote world of 2020!

 What exactly is involved in social corpse drawing?
 A quick task analysis revealed there were a few more moving parts than I had originally anticipated: